Animation & Transition Suppression

 Browser engines implement fundamentally different compositing pipelines.
 Chromium uses Skia with GPU-accelerated rasterization, Firefox relies on WebRender, and WebKit employs CoreGraphics with distinct paint scheduling.
 These differences manifest as sub-pixel anti-aliasing variations, font rendering discrepancies, and divergent WebGL precision defaults.

-To enforce deterministic rendering across CI nodes, standardize the following headless browser flags:
+To enforce deterministic rendering across CI nodes, standardize headless browser flags:

 Flag Purpose